 Harmony Bunker Exposition

-The history of the hotel is one of the most secret projects in the Czech Republic...
-Visit our museum and go back to 1984...
+The history of the hotel is one of the most secretive projects in the Czech Republic.
+Visit our Museum and step back into the year 1984…

 Guided tours - 50 CZK / person